Murthy's conjecture on 0-cycles: Torsion theorem in higher dimension

-If $Y' \subset X'$ is as above, then (4) says that the local rings of $Y'$ at $S = D' \cap X_{\rm sing}$ contain regular elements.
-In particular, $S$ contains no embedded prime of $D'$.
-We conclude from (3) and \lemref{lem:red-finite} that a surface $Y'$ as above must be reduced.
-Let $\iota: Y' \inj X'$ denote the inclusion map.
+For such a surface $Y'$, (4) says that its local rings at $D' \cap X'_{\rm sing} \ (= S')$ contain regular elements.
+In particular, $S'$ contains no embedded prime of $Y'$.
+We conclude from (3) and \lemref{lem:red-finite} that this surface $Y'$ must be reduced.
+Furthermore, a combination of (2) and (5) shows that $Y' \subset X'$ must be a complete intersection.
+Let $\iota\colon Y' \inj X'$ denote this inclusion.